Judit Sándor

 Judit Sándor is a Hungarian lawyer, bioethicist, and author, as well as full professor at the Central European University (CEU), Vienna, Austria.
 She is also the director of the Center for Ethics and Law in Biomedicine (CELAB) in Budapest.
-She had a bar exam in Hungary before she conducted legal practice at Simmons & Simmons in London.
-In 1996 she received Ph.D. in law and political science at the Hungarian Academy of Sciences.
+She took a bar exam in Hungary before she conducted legal practice at Simmons & Simmons in London.
+In 1996, she received her Ph.D. in law and political science at the Hungarian Academy of Sciences.

 Research and education

 Judit Sándor currently teaches at the Central European University, offering courses on human rights, biopolitics, bioethics, biotechnological law.
 She had research fellowships at McGill University (Montreal), Maison des sciences de l’homme (Paris), Stanford University (Palo Alto), University of Chicago, and New York University (as a Global Research Fellow).

-In September 2005 she founded the Center for Ethics and Law in Biomedicine (CELAB) at the Central European University and has served as its director since then.
+In September 2005, she founded the Center for Ethics and Law in Biomedicine (CELAB) at the Central European University and has served as its director since then.
 She has completed twelve European research projects funded by the European Commission, in the fields of biobanks, genetic data, stem cell research, organ transplantation and human reproduction.
 In October 2019 she won the prestigious Synergy Grant of the European Research Council as one of four principal investigators of an international research team working on an interdisciplinary project uncovering the common European history of the welfare state on both sides of the Iron Curtain after the second world war (Project Leviathan).